rin67630/ESP_Karajan/README.md

 - communication between ESP devices,
 - connection to a remote PC.

-Starting with Karajan is the basement for powerful projects
+Starting with Karajan is the basement for your powerful projects!

 Karajan contains a collaborative scheduler written for ease of use and clarity easily accessible to non-programmers without IT gibberish.
 It provides several levels of runtime processing: